Choral Synagogue (Mariupol): Architecture

-The Choral Synagogue was built in neoclassical style, mainly using brick.
+The Choral Synagogue was built in Neoclassical style, mainly using brick.
 The first floor was raised above the ground, and architectural features included high arches, frontal and interior cornices, a decorative triangular pediment with pedestals.
 The inside featured a columned hall with a place for studying the Torah in Hebrew, benches for worshipers, a stage for reading the Holy Scriptures, and women's prayer galleries.

 In the late 1880s, a dome was erected, distinguishing the building from the surrounding area.

+Other synagogues in Mariupol

+From 1820 until the beginning of the twentieth century, four other synagogues and houses of worship were opened in the city.

+According to the book Mariupol and its Environs (1892), the first synagogue in Mariupol was built in 1864 on Harlampievskaya Street (вулиця Харлампіївська) at the initiative of artisan Abram Freiman.
+It was one of the oldest religious buildings in Mariupol.
+As of the 2020s, only part of the foundation and an arched gate have survived.